LPCIC/elpi/README.md

 The programming language has the following features
 - Native support for variable binding and substitution, via an Higher Order Abstract Syntax (HOAS) embedding of the object language.
-The programmer needs not to care about De Bruijn indexes.
+  The programmer does not need to care about technical devices to handle bound variables, like De Bruijn indices.
 - Native support for hypothetical context.
 When moving under a binder one can attach to the bound variable extra information that is collected when the variable gets out of scope.
 For example when writing a type-checker the